 Photo: Getty images

-Cohen’s final album 2016’s You Want It Darker, is being held as one of his best albums.
+Cohen’s final album, 2016’s You Want It Darker, is being regarded as one of his best albums.
 I listened to it in its entirety laying on my friends floor with my eyes closed the hour I heard of his passing.
 A wave of meditation passed over me, followed by tears.

 Like a fine wine, Leonard’s voice matured nicely.
 Becoming richer and darker which left a haunting residual on his brilliant lyrics.
 The man who is known as one of the best songwriters of all time wrote mainly about love and complicated relationships.
 In this interview with Stina Dabrowski, Leonard admits that he was never as abundant with romantic love as he portrays in his songs.

 LC – “I had wonderful love but I did not give back wonderful love.”